finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 4. Remove unused CSS on Production build
 5. Add gzip and brotli compression on Production build

 Let's jump to the code.
-To start razzle project, basically the same way like using create-react-app, but with razzle command.
+To start Razzle project, basically the same way like using create-react-app, but with Razzle command.

 ```bash
 # Note: npx comes with npm 5.2+ and higher